vmware-tanzu/community-edition/docs/site/content/docs/latest/azure-mgmt.md

 - (Optional) Create an SSH keypair.
 The full procedure is described below:[Create an SSH Key Pair](azure-mgmt/#a-idssh-keya-create-an-ssh-key-pair-optional).

+- (Optional) For information about the configurations of the different sizes of node instances for Azure, for example, Standard_D2s_v3 or Standard_D4s_v3, see [Sizes for virtual machines in Azure](https://docs.microsoft.com/en-us/azure/virtual-machines/sizes) in the  Azure documentation.

 ## <a id="tkg-app"></a> Register Tanzu Community Edition as an Azure Client App

 Tanzu Community Edition manages Azure resources as a registered client application that accesses Azure through a service principal account.